Security Advisories and CVEs

 CVE-2025-8077

-For NeuVector deployment on the Kubernetes-based environment, the bootstrap password of the default admin user will be generated randomly and stored in a Kubernetes secret.
-The default admin will need to get the bootstrap password from the Kubernetes secret first and will be asked to change their password after the first UI login is successful.
+For NeuVector deployments on Kubernetes-based environments, the bootstrap password of the default admin user is now generated randomly and stored in a Kubernetes secret.
+The default admin must retrieve the bootstrap password from the secret and change it after the first successful UI login.

 25 Aug 2025